wiredquill/suse-rancher-prime-setup/README-Full-Instructions.md

 ## For Observability Cluster `radar-station`

-Apply one label at a time and wait for it to fully complete before moving on to the next step.
-Always check the URL to verify everything is working.
+Apply one label at a time and wait for each installation to complete before proceeding.
+Always verify each service by checking the corresponding URL.

 ### Install SUSE Storage